SSWConsulting/SSW.Rules.Content/rules/do-you-realize-the-value-of-your-existing-clients/rule.md

 A "client relationship problem" is when you have said "no" to                     a client and they let you know that they strongly disagree.
 In that case:

 * Tell them the reasons for your stand
-* Tell them that developers will sometimes do the wrong thing - clients have different<br>                        opinions of what that is
+* Tell them that developers will sometimes do the wrong thing - clients have different opinions of what that is
-* Tell them you are authorized to split a problem, offer them the solution and ask if they<br>                        are happy with that solution
+* Tell them you are authorized to split a problem, offer them the solution and ask if they are happy with that solution

 If they're still not happy you may need to refer them up the chain of authority.